 Committees of the Board of Directors

 Section 1.
 The NDGWA shall maintain a committee structure.
 Such committees may be created by affirmative vote of a majority of the directors, and shall have the authority of the Board in the management of the business of the NDGWA to the extent provided in the resolution adopted by the Board.
-A committee shall consist of one or more persons, who need not be members of the Board of NDGWA.
-The President shall appoint all standing committee chairs and members with concurrence of the Board.
-The chair of each standing committee shall be a member of the Board of Directors, but other committee members need not be members of the Board of NDGWA.
-The members of the committee present at any meeting of the committee shall constitute a quorum for the transaction of the business of the committee, unless a smaller or larger portion or number is provided in the resolution approved by the Board.
-Minutes of any meeting of the committee shall be available upon request to members of the committee and to any director.
+A committee shall consist of one or more persons.
+The President shall appoint all committee chairs with the concurrence of the Board.
+The chair of each committee shall be a member of the Board of Directors, but other committee members need not be members of the Board.
+The members of the committee present at any meeting of the committee shall constitute a quorum for the transaction of the business of the committee.

 Fiscal and Administrative Provisions

-Section 6.
-The NDGWA shall keep at its registered office correct and complete copies of its Articles of Incorporation and Bylaws, accounting records, and minutes of meetings of the Board of Directors and committees having any of the authority of the Board of Directors.
+Section 2.
+The NDGWA shall keep at its registered office correct and complete copies of its Articles of Incorporation and Bylaws.

 Section 1.
 In the event of dissolution of this NDGWA, the assets of the NDGWA shall be transferred and distributed as provided in the Article of Incorporation to be used for the purposes of the NDGWA, within the State of North Dakota.